 Are There Disadvantages to a Panel Interview?

 While panel interviews offer many benefits, there are some things you may be giving up by using this interviewing approach.
-Here are a few downsides to using a panel interview:
+Here are a few downsides:

 Candidate experience can be more stressful.